 Wage Replacement

-The University’s Workers’ Compensation Plan provides faculty and staff with 80 percent of gross wages in effect at the time of the injury or illness.
+The University’s Workers’ Compensation Plan provides faculty and staff with a percentage of gross wages in effect at the time of the injury or illness.
 This benefit is paid when the employee has been authorized out of work by an approved physician and continues until they return to work or are determined to have reached maximum medical improvement.
-The 70-percent base benefit is exempt from, or not subject to, federal or state income tax.
+The benefit is exempt from, or not subject to, federal or state income tax.
 Union employees should review their collective bargaining agreement for confirmation of their rate in pay.

 Additional Benefits